What to know about anxiety

 Possible causes include:

-Treatment often consists of psychotherapy, behavioral therapy, and medication.
+Treatment often involves a combination of psychotherapy, behavioural therapy, and medication.

 Self-treatment

-Sometimes, a person can treat an anxiety disorder at home without clinical supervision.
+Some individuals can manage milder, more focused, or short-term anxiety at home without clinical supervision.
 However, this may not be effective for severe or long-term anxiety disorders.

 Counseling